-EE\4.04 Legal Fundamentals
+EE_4.04 Legal Fundamentals

-Code Workload Credits Level of module Frequency of Duration

-EE_4.04 150 h 5 CP 4 th semester offer 1 semester

-Summer

-semester

-Courses Teaching time Self-study Planned group

-Lecture with exercises "Civil Law": 60 h / 4 SWS 90 h / 6 SWS size

-30 h / 2 semester 30 h / 2 semester hours per week 50 students
+Code Workload Credits Level of module Frequency of Duration EE_4.04 150 h 5 CP 4 th semester offer 1 semester Summer semester Courses Teaching time Self-study Planned group Lecture with exercises "Civil Law": 60 h / 4 SWS 90 h / 6 SWS size 30 h / 2 semester hours per week 50 students (SWS) Lecture "Environmental Law and Regulations": 15 h / 1 SWS Lecture "Audits a 15 h / 1 SWS nd Certification":

-(SWS)

-Lecture "Environr nental Law and

-Regulations": 15 h / 1 SWS

-Lecture "Audits and Certification":

-15 h / 1 SWS

-- demonstrate current and integrated knowledge and understanding of key concepts in civil and environmental law (with a strong focus on environmental law) and its development in Germany and the EU, the nature of the legal controls over environmental pollution, the operation of environmental regulation and various enforcement mechanisms; - recognise the issues involved in the implementation and enforcement of environmental law; - analyse & apply such knowledge to identify and critically evaluate appropriate regulatory and enforcement strategies; - identify, research (from a variety of sources) and analyse issues in environmental law, producing a persuasive, coherent and critical evaluation; - understand the application of the principles, procedures and techniques of auditing and certification in the environmental field.
+- demonstrate current and integrated knowledge and understanding of key concepts in civil and environmental law (with a strong focus on environmental law) and its development in Germany and the EU, the nature of the legal controls over environmental pollution, the operation of environmental regulation and various enforcement mechanisms. - recognise the issues involved in the implementation and enforcement of environmental law. - analyse and apply such knowledge to identify and critically evaluate appropriate regulatory and enforcement strategies. - identify, research (from a variety of sources) and analyse issues in environmental law, producing a persuasive, coherent and critical evaluation. - understand the application of the principles, procedures and techniques of auditing and certification in the environmental field.